AlexanderDzhoganov/sphereflake-raytracer/sphereflake/README.txt

 ------------

 - Clipping the camera through a sphere causes rendering artifacts and should be avoided.
 - Low frames per second - sometimes the OpenGL thread doesn't get enough time to initialize and output starts stuttering.
 Either restart the application or wait for a few seconds until performance stabilizes.
-The application should vsync at 60hz on a modern GPU.
+The display should vsync at 60hz on a modern GPU.
 - Ambient occlusion is wrong - the SSAO algorithm is a crude approximation of ambient occlusion and as such many defects are visible.

 ---------